 Go ahead.
 Give it a try.
 It may end your brownie search.
 Did I mention, they are super easy to make?
 One bowl?
 Quick clean-up.
 Are you convinced now?

-1. Preheat oven to 350°.
-Line an 8-inch square baking pan or heatproof glass dishpan with parchment paper, leaving a 1-inch overhang on 2 sides.
-(I use 2 sheets of parchment paper, setting them perpendicular to one another in the pan.
-This makes for nice corners on the brownies.)
+Preheat oven to 350°F. Line an 8-inch square baking pan with parchment paper by using 2 sheets of parchment paper, setting them perpendicular to one another in the pan.
 Set aside.

-4. Pour batter into prepared pan, and smooth top with an offset spatula.
-Bake until cake tester inserted in the center comes out with only a few moist crumbs attached, 40 to 45 minutes.
-(These will be fudge-y!)
+Pour batter into the prepared pan, and smooth top with the spatula.
+Bake until center is firm, about 40 to 45 minutes.
+These will be fudgey!

-5. Using parchment, lift brownies out of pan and onto a wire rack to cool completely.
+Using parchment, lift brownies out of pan and onto a wire rack to cool completely, at least 1 hour.
+Once cooled, store covered in an airtight container for up to 3 days.

 • Let the brownies cool for well over an hour—I'd recommend 3 hours.
 They are really hard to cut right out of the oven because they are so gooey.
 Be patient.
 You will be rewarded.